aurigandrea/nudigitalheritage/src/blog/2023 - 03 - 29 - can-you-engage-with-your-local-heritage-online-the-st-katherines-docks-scavenger-hunt.md

 ---
 title: Can you engage with your local heritage online?
-The St Katherine's Docks Scavenger Hunt
+The St Katharine Docks Scavenger Hunt
 description: The pandemic changed everything, including forcing lecturers to find new ways to engage students.
-As we wanted our international students to maintain their connection to the campus site, I created an online scavenger hunt exploring the palimpsest of St Katherine's Dock, where our NU London campus stands.
+As we wanted our international students to maintain their connection to the campus site, I created an online scavenger hunt exploring the palimpsest of St Katharine Docks, where our NU London campus stands.
 Do you think I succeeded at bridging the gap between online and offline?
 author: Andrea Kocsis